yashikavishwakarma/CWB/README.md

 <h2 id="project-overview">Project Overview</h2>
 <p>
-  TripleW (Wherever, Whenever, Whatever) is an AI-powered learning platform designed to make education accessible, engaging, and culturally relevant for students across Southeast Asia.
+  TripleW Learn (Wherever, Whenever, Whatever) is an AI-powered learning platform designed to make education accessible, engaging, and culturally relevant for students across Southeast Asia.
   It breaks language barriers by translating and localizing content into native SEA languages, enabling learners to connect deeply with educational materials tailored to their cultural contexts.
 </p>
 <p>
-  Focused on asynchronous learning, TripleW provides multiple ways to consume knowledge—from translating PDFs and YouTube video transcripts to generating quizzes and offering AI-powered personalized assistance.
+  Focused on asynchronous learning, TripleW Learn provides multiple ways to consume knowledge—from translating PDFs and YouTube video transcripts to generating quizzes and offering AI-powered personalized assistance.
 </p>

 <h2 id="features">Features</h2>